INSTITUTIONAL INVESTOR SURVEY 2019

-Institutional Investors with assets under management of USD 31 trillion want more detailed disclosure from portfolio companies about their boards of directors, business strategy and ESG, according to Morrow Sodali’s annual Institutional Investor Survey, released today.
-The survey highlights three areas of concern for investors looking ahead to the 2018 annual meeting season:
+Institutional Investors with assets under management of USD 33 trillion continue to want more information from portfolio companies about board composition and business strategy and sustainability related topics, according to Morrow Sodali’s annual Institutional Investor Survey, released today.
+The survey highlights several areas of concern for investors looking ahead to voting proxies at 2019 annual shareholder meetings:

 - Clear articulation of a company’s business strategy and goals;

 - Directors’ skills, qualifications, experience and individual contribution to the effectiveness of the board;

 - Detailed business rationale for board decisions and their alignment with strategy and financial performance;

 - Climate change, the leading sustainability risk factor.

 The Morrow Sodali survey, the fourth of its kind, was conducted in December 2018.
 Forty-six global Institutional Investors, with USD 33 trillion of assets under management, responded to the survey.

 - The quality of governance policies and practices still plays a pivotal role when investors make voting decisions;